squid-cache/squid-cache.github.io/SquidCodingGuidelines.rst

 == File #include guidelines ==

-'''.cc'''
+'''.cc''':

+ . '''Squid-3.2 and above:'''
+   * include squid.h as their first include file.
+It is the minimal dependency include containing very little beyond the portability requirements.
+   .
+NOTE: the full squid dependency tree include (globals, protos, types, defines, everything) has been renamed to squid_old.h and may be used as an '''extra''' include file only if necessary (prefer omitting it).

+ . '''Squid-3.1 and below (only):'''
    * include either config.h or squid.h as their first include
     * config.h - minimal dependency include.
 Intended for use outside of src/.
 This contains very little beyond the portability requirements.
-   * squid.h - full squid dependency tree include (globals, protos, types, defines, everything is in here)
+    * squid.h - the full squid dependency tree include (globals, protos, types, defines, everything is in here).

 '''.h''' and '''.cci'''
  * DO NOT include either config.h or squid.h